Connah's Quay Power Station

-Connah's Quay Power Station is a 1,420 MW gas-fired power station to the west of Connah's Quay in Flintshire in North Wales.
-It is next to the A548, being tightly situated between the road and the south bank of the River Dee.
+Connah's Quay Power Station is the name of the current 1,420 MW gas-fired power station near Connah's Quay in Flintshire in North Wales.
+The power plant, which is situated on the south bank of the River Dee, is the modern successor to a coal-fired power station which closed in 1984 and demolished in 1992.
+The replacement gas-powered plant was completed in 1996 and began producing electricity a year later.
+It originally received its gas from the Point of Ayr terminal, which in turn comes from the offshore gas fields in Liverpool Bay.

-History
+The current Connah's Quay Power Station is not to be confused with Deeside Power Station, a similar CCGT power station with two chimneys situated on the north bank of the River Dee, one mile to the east of the Connah's Quay and the Flintshire Bridge.

+Coal power station

+The coal-fired power station named Connah's Quay Power Station was opened by Walter Citrine, 1st Baron Citrine, the chairman of the British Electricity Authority, on the 16 September 1954.
+The station, which was located less than 1 km to the southwest of the current gas-powered station, was built to receive coal from Point of Ayr Colliery.
+It was brought to the site by special block trains and unloaded in sidings under the control of Rockcliffe Hall signalbox.
+The water used by the station was cooled by three hyperbolic cooling towers.

-The current station is the successor to the first station in the area, a coal-fired power station, located less than a kilometre to the southwest of the current station.
-The old station was opened on the 16 September 1954 by Lord Citrine, the chairman of the British Electricity Authority.
-The station was originally planned to only be of 60 megawatts (MW), but it was realised that a larger station would be needed.
-The coal-fired station was built in three stages, each stage having two 30 MW generating sets, giving a total generating capacity of 180 MW.
-The stages were completed in 1953, 1955 and 1957.
+The station was initially planned to be 60 megawatts (MW), but this was upgraded when it was realised that energy requirements would demand a larger station.
+Building work was completed in three stages: 1953, 1955, and 1957.
+Each stage was the installation of two 30 MW generating sets, giving the power station a total generating capacity of 180 MW.

-Coal was provided by train from the Point of Ayr undersea colliery.
-There were two unloading sidings controlled by Rockcliffe Hall signalbox.
-Water for the station was cooled by three hyperbolic cooling towers.

-The electricity output and thermal efficiency of the station was as follows:
+The electricity output and thermal efficiency of the station during its operating lights was as follows:

 The station was closed in 1984 and demolished in 1992.

 Since its decommission and demolition, the site of the old power station has remained undeveloped.

 Gas-fired CCGT station

-Construction of the new gas-fired station began in July 1993.
-The station was built as a turnkey project by GEC Alsthom with all principal equipment supplied by GEC Alsthom divisions.
+Construction of Connah's Quay's new gas-fired station began in July 1993.
+The station, which is a Combined Cycle Gas Turbine (CCGT) plant was built as a turnkey project by GEC Alsthom with all principal equipment supplied by GEC Alsthom divisions.
 Henry Boot were sub-contracted to undertake the civil engineering and building works.

 The station was completed in March 1996 and cost £580m.
-It was officially opened by Margaret Beckett on 4 July 1997.
+It was officially opened by MP Margaret Beckett, then-Secretary of State for Business and Trade, on 4 July 1997.
 In June 1998, the station's visitor centre opened.
 The station was initially owned by Powergen, who became E.ON UK in 2004 and was transferred to Uniper in 2015.
 The station is currently Uniper's largest CCGT power station.

-The power station is not to be confused with the Deeside Power Station, a similar CCGT power station with two chimneys situated on the north bank of the River Dee, one mile to the east of the Connah's Quay station.
-The two plants are separated by the Flintshire Bridge, with many electricity pylons running alongside.